-The CLA Charitable Trust provides grants of around £2,500 to organisations whose projects:
+The CLA Charitable Trust provides one-off grants, typically under £5,000, to UK registered charities and CICs whose projects:

-- Provide facilities for those who are disabled, who have learning difficulties or who are in some way disadvantaged to visit and participate in learning experiences about the countryside
+- provide facilities for those who are disabled, who have learning difficulties or who are in some way disadvantaged to visit and participate in learning experiences about the countryside; and/or

 For more information and to apply please click here.